santiagosayshey/DigiBrain/content/AI Prompt.md

 We write:
 The OpenFlow protocol enables centralized control over network traffic
 ```

+- Failure to follow these instructions will result in the response being deemed unsatisfactory and may lead to termination of the interaction.

+I would like you to format the note using 'callouts'.
+A callout is defined as a block of text, where each line starts with >.
+The first line contains the type of callout and the title of the callout.

+> [!callout type] title

+Each line after that contains the content of the callout.

+Below I have attached each type of callout you may use and a comprehensive overview of what they are used for.
+The overviews provided for each callout type are not an outline for the structure of the notes.
+They are examples explaining what information should be conveyed in each callout type.
+Do not include the overviews themselves in the notes.

 I DO NOT want an overview or plan first.
 I want the final deliverable note, formatted as proper callouts as outlined above and below.